-In doing so, milestones give everyone involved in the project — from the project manager to the different teams working on different tasks — a heads-up indicating roughly when their work would start and by when should their work be completed.
+Milestones give everyone involved in the project — from the project manager to the different teams working on different tasks — an indication of when their work would start and by when their work should be completed.

 Naturally, this promotes accountability and team collaboration.
 As employees follow a set process and schedule, taking on work to their optimal capacity, their work engagement grows.